aafulei/the-c-programming-language/README.txt

 And, the meat of the book, in my own words --

-- binary search
+- bsearch: binary search
-- quick sort
+- dcl: a recursive descent parser
-- memory allocator (malloc)
+- malloc: a memory allocator
-- recursive descent parser (dcl)
+- qsort: quick sort